Making a Difference

 BME graduate students engage in collaborative and interdisciplinary research with labs from the Schools of Medicine and Public Health, Pharmacy, and Veterinary Medicine, as well as the Colleges of Engineering, Agricultural and Life Sciences, and Letters and Sciences.
 Many of our students are supported through competitive national fellowships or training grants, and benefit from unique professional development resources such as the Delta Program.

-The Department of Biomedical Engineering is home to 20 core faculty, 6 instructional faculty, and over 50 affiliates.
-Our professors are recognized for their research and teaching excellence, with 35% earning a NSF CAREER award.
-Additionally, of our tenured faculty, over 60% have been recognized for their research excellence through a distinguished professorship or election as a fellow in national societies such as AIMBE.
+The Department of Biomedical Engineering is home to 21 core faculty, 6 instructional faculty, and over 50 affiliates.
+Our professors are recognized for their research and teaching excellence, with 38% earning a prestigious NSF CAREER award.
+Additionally, of our tenured faculty, 70% have been recognized for their research excellence through a distinguished professorship or election as a fellow in national societies such as AIMBE.